mang01010/MangoNodePack/README.md

 👉 **Prompt Formatters** – Organizes quality tags, descriptions, and prompt structure.\
 👉 **Smart Model Loader** – Loads models and LoRAs with automatic metadata extraction.\
 👉 **Enhanced KSampler** – Improved metadata tracking with LoRA and checkpoint integration.\
+👉 **Diffusion Model Loader** – Like SDXL/PONY version, it loads model along with clips and LoRAs, extracting metadata and and passing them as string.\
+👉 **FLUX Sampler** – Metadata tracking with LoRA and checkpoint integration.\
+👉 **FLUX Guidance** – The very same FLUX Guidance as ComfyUI original, but with guidance extraction to save as metadata.\
 👉 **Advanced Image Saver** – Saves images with embedded metadata, filenames, and auto-numbering.\
 👉 **Custom Latent Generator** – Predefined resolutions for common aspect ratios.
+👉 **Prompt Saver** – Don't lose your prompts ever again, by saving their copy in the output folder (or specified subfolder).\
+👉 **Prompt Loader** – Load saved prompts easily from the dropdown list, and connect to the Positive/Negative nodes.

+Known issue: Occasionally, not every LoRA will be visible on Civitai as the hash will not be recognized correctly.
+It's most likely caused by models' updates on Civitai, and re-downloading the model solves the issue.

 ---